Which is silly because I love Oreos?

-The car began to shake, swerve and my brakes stopped working.
+The car shook, swerved, and my brakes stopped working.

 We got out of the car and saw some sort of courtesy officer right behind us.

 Oh yeah!
-I remember that I let her out in front of me a mile back.
+I remember I let her out in front of me a mile back.

 She had a walkie-talkie and told me what mile marker we were at.

-We are 12 miles from the Ohio line.
+We were 12 miles from the Ohio line.

 Son.
 Of.
 A. Bitch.